GauravBurande/fytt/README.md

 ### TODOS:

-- add visitor tracking etc...
+- add buyme a coffee
 - get user feedback build more tools such as schedule creator
 - optimize the tool for seo, add meta tags, description, og, etc...